Gouthami-K/Movie-Correlation-Project/README.md

 ## Data & Methods

 We basically use python on Jupyter notebook to do the analysis, including data cleaning and visualization.Dataset is obtained fron Kaggle.

+## Conclusion
+It appears that the relationship between a movie’s budget and its revenue is quite strong—it has a Pearson correlation coefficient of 0.74 in this data.